Seen on:

 • Potential for additional Fliff taxes depends on your region

-Fliff offers an entertaining way to make sports predictions and redeem cash prizes through its sweepstakes model.
+Fliff offers an entertaining way to make sports predictions and redeem Real prizes through its sweepstakes model.
 However, your Fliff Cash redemptions from this social sportsbook are taxable.
+Here are some key points in this write-up:

-You’ll get a Fliff tax form (W-2G) upon request after reaching the $600 mark in cash prizes.
-Whether you reach this threshold or not, you should report all prize redemptions.
+Whether you reach the $2,000 threshold or not, you should report all prize redemptions.
 Therefore, keep your receipts close and consult a tax professional if you need expert assistance with your tax returns.
 That way, you can enjoy all Fliff offers with peace of mind.

 Still don’t have a Fliff account?
 You can use the links on this site to visit the social sportsbook today.